 1.)
 Do I send it to:

 2.)
 Do I send it to anyone’s attention?

 3.)
 How can I verify that it was received and filed?

-A) According to the Social Security Administration – You can ask us to withhold federal taxes from your Social Security when you apply for benefits.
+Alternatively, you may also be able to submit the form online through your My Social Security account on the SSA website.
+According to the Social Security Administration – You can ask us to withhold federal taxes from your Social Security when you apply for benefits.

 If you are already receiving benefits or if you want to change or stop your withholding, you’ll need a form W-4V from the Internal Revenue Service (IRS).

 You can download the form, or call the IRS toll-free number 1-800-829-3676 and ask for Form W-4V, Voluntary Withholding Request.
 (If you are deaf or hard of hearing, call the IRS TTY number, 1-800-829-4059.)

 When you complete the form, you will need to select the percentage of your monthly benefit amount you want withheld.
 You can have 7%, 10%, 15% or 25% of your monthly benefit withheld for taxes.

 Note: Only these percentages can be withheld.
 Flat dollar amounts are not accepted.

 If you want to know how much a particular percentage is equal to in dollars, call us at 1-800-772-1213.
 (If you are deaf or hard of hearing, call our TTY number, 1-800-325-0778.)